cloudstateio/cloudstate/README.md

 The docker image can be run by running `docker run cloudstate-proxy-dev-mode`.
 However, by itself this won't be useful because the container won't be able to locate the user function from its container.
 If running the user function locally and your platform is Linux, then this can be enabled simply by passing the `--network=host` flag to use the hosts network namespace.

 For all other platforms, the simplest way is to run the user function in a docker container, and share the network namespaces between the two containers.
-The `js-shopping-cart` sample app docker image can be build by running `npm run dockerbuild` from the `samples/js-shopping-cart` directory.
+The `js-shopping-cart` sample app docker image can be built by running `npm run dockerbuild` from the `samples/js-shopping-cart` directory.
 Now, to start the images, this should be done in separate windows, or replace `-it` with `-d` to detach:

 ```bash
 docker run -it --rm --name cloudstate -p 9000:9000 cloudstate-proxy-dev-mode
 docker run -it --rm --network container:cloudstate --name shopping-cart -e "DEBUG=cloudstate*" js-shopping-cart
 ```

-Initially the cloudstate container may show errors as it attempts to connect to the shopping-cart user function before it's started.
+Initially, the CloudState container may show errors as it attempts to connect to the shopping-cart user function before it's started.
 Once running, you can connect to the proxy on port 9000.

 ### Building the native image outside of a container